jessia-john/MarvelTasks-/Task17.md

 - Apple vision pro -
 ---
 ## Technology
 - **HEADSET**: The VR headset is the gateway between the physical and the virtual worlds.
 It uses twin high-definition screens and tracking sensors to simulate immersive VR environments.
+The head set contains:
+  - Inertial Measurement Unit (IMU): A sensor chip containing a gyroscope (rotation), accelerometer (linear movement), and magnetometer (direction) to track head orientation.
+  - IPD Adjustment: A physical or software mechanism to adjust the Interpupillary Distance (the space between the lenses) to match the user's eyes.
+  - Facial Interface: The padding that rests against the face providing comfort and also blocks out external light.
-Though the current generation of VR gear is still dominated by the Oculus Rift and HTC Vive, new and advanced options are emerging each year.
+  - Though the current generation of VR gear is still dominated by the Oculus Rift and HTC Vive, new and advanced options are emerging each year.
+  -
 - **COMPUTER**: Immersive and interactive VR environments require significant graphical and computational horsepower.
 VR tricks the mind into accepting the virtual world as real, but insufficient power can cause stuttering and create a disconnect between the real and the virtual.

+-
 - **SOFTWARE**: Once the headset is up and running, software programs are added to support the intended service offerings.
 VR’s software market is dominated by video games, but educational programs are creating a niche.
 Health sciences VR programs fall into two broad categories: anatomical education using generic models and clinical case preparation using patient-specific renderings.

 ---